-^{1.} Variables are only on the In-confidence Release files.
-See the Selected Standard Classifications (wrt).pdf in the Documentation zip for the coding framework.
+1 Variables are only on the In-confidence Release files.
+See the Selected Standard Classifications (wrt).pdf for the coding framework.
 These variables have too many values to be included in the conventional frameworks.

-^{2.} From wave 9
+2 From wave 9

 4.4 Current Education